Table of Contents

 C. Service Blueprinting – or service flows, flowcharting for service operations; shows the cycle of service, how the customer and service provider interact at each step of the service delivery process..

-Business Process Reengineering (BPR) – used for radical redesign of processes.
+Business Process Reengineering (BPR) – used for a radical redesign of processes.

 Four Principles of BPR: (1) organize around outcomes, not tasks; (2) have people who do the work process their own information; (3) put the decision point where the work is performed, & build control into the process; (4) eliminate unnecessary steps in the process.